dkapitan/jads-pe-cases/harm-bodewes/aldipress.md

-# Case: Aldipress

-- Company: Aldipress
-- Lead Data Scientist: Harm Bodewes
-- Type of collaboration: in-company project JADS Professional Education

-## Sell less - make more money
+# Case title: Sell less, make more money

+## Case background

 Aldipress has been the market leader in distribution and marketing of magazines, comics, novels and puzzles in the Netherlands for over 50 years.
 As a partner for publishers and retailers, Aldipress' core business is to find effective solutions for assortment management, circulation management, shelf presentations and promotions.
 It was acquired by DPG in 2019 and currently serves: